 Dresses and skirts I lumped together.
 Size G/4.25 mm and size H/5.0 mm were super close on this one with size G/4.25 mm slightly winning out.

-Shawls tend to be lighter weight and more lacy looking that scarves (though, do what you want!
+Shawls tend to be lighter weight and more lacy looking than scarves (though, do what you want!
 Spring, lacy scarves are great!)
-For this size G/4.25 mm won out with 2,700 patterns.
+For this size, G/4.25 mm won out with 2,700 patterns.
 Size H/5.0 mm and Size E/3.5 mm came in tied for seconds with about 2,100 each.

 Now we get into some niche items.
 Jewelry includes any bracelets, necklaces, earrings, headbands, etc. These tend to have smaller, tighter stitches to get a stiff, defined look.
 Because of this, smaller hooks were more common with size G/4.2 mm being the most common and size E/3.5 mm coming in a close second.